sirwalterrrich/-Robo-DeMo-1000/README.md

 Motor controllers, 4 motors, a USB camera, USB soundcard, Audio Ampplifier and Audio speaker, and wireless XBOX controller

 # Remote Control
 This feature is achieved by using Viams built-in features.
+There is an XBOX controller available for manual control.

 # Text to Speech
 This feature is achieved by leveraging Eleven Labs API